OpenDSA/OpenDSA/RST/en/VisFormalLang/DFA.rst

 ..
 TODO::
    :type: Drawing

-   Show the minimal form of the next drawing without trap state, etc.
+   First show the minimal form of the next drawing without trap state, etc.

 Note that this is technically incomplete, in that there are transitions not being show here.